hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 Note that there are additional traffic flows necessary for StoreVirtual operation in addition to the interaction with Helion nodes described above.
 This includes CMC management console access, StoreVirtual inter-cluster communication and access to network services such as NTP.

-StoreVirtual port usage is described in [HP4000 SAN - SANiQ TCP and UDP Port Usage](http://h10032.www1.hp.com/ctg/Manual/c01750064.pdf).
+StoreVirtual port usage is described in [HP4000 SAN - SANiQ TCP and UDP Port Usage](http://h10032.www1.hp.com/ctg/Manual/c01750064.pdf) in PDF.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

-### 3Par StoreServ {#storeserv}
+### Securing 3Par StoreServ network connections {#storeserv}

 HP Helion Openstack supports iSCSI or Fiberchannel connectivity with 3PAR StoreServ.
 If using Fiberchannel, then the Compute nodes and the overcloud controller hosting Block Storage (Cinder) will require Fiberchannel connectivity with the 3PAR array.
 For iSCSI, connectivity will be through the management VLAN.
 The StoreServ REST API and SSH command line interfaces must be accessible from the management VLAN as well.